 Others say demographic shifts due to where jobs are located is the culprit in certain large cities.
 Some feel it’s simply a supply and demand problem.
 Build more housing and the prices will go down.
 And many note disparities in housing caused by redlining practices that have impacted the ability of minorities to buy homes.

 No matter the reasons, the lack of affordable housing impacts the ability of people to achieve economic freedom and prosperity.
 Safe and decent housing is quite literally the foundation upon which people build their lives.
-And, as we’ve seen with the coronavirus pandemic, it’s essential for good health.

 More “Alternative Housing” Articles

 Interest in skoolie living has skyrocketed!
 O’Donnell gives us a glimpse of life on the road promoting his new novel.
 Read More

 Our question and answer guide gives you all the details on this exciting affordable housing trend.
 Read More

 Yearning to see the world, but low on funds?
 An affordable “skoolie” could help turn your travel dreams into a reality.
 Read More

 A shipping container home is made from what the shipping industry calls “intermodal steel building units” (ISBUs) or what most people refer to as shipping … Read More